 As the meeting unfolded and experts shared their views of assessment, one thing struck me: there is a tension in the field of social and emotional learning about what should be assessed (and addressed).
 The tension lay between those who advocated an exclusive focus on assessing climate and those who advocated assessing student social and emotional competence.

-The climate advocates argue that for students to succeed at school, adults need to create positive conditions for learning in schools, and unless we do that, competence-focused initiatives won’t work.
-They argue that to create the conditions for learning, we should assess those conditions and use assessment data to guide our efforts to improve the learning climate.
+The climate advocates argue that for students to succeed at school, adults need to create a positive climate learning in schools, and unless we do that, competence-focused initiatives won’t work.
+Climate typically refers to students’ perceptions of safety, relationships with peers and adults, and instructional quality.
+Climate advocates argue that to create the conditions for learning, we should assess those conditions and use assessment data to guide our efforts to improve the learning climate.
 They are motivated by a belief—supported by evidence—that creating positive conditions for learning is associated with positive student outcomes.

 In another camp are those who feel passionately that we should intentionally teach students the social and emotional competencies they need to succeed in school and life, and that only through this intentional work can we effectively support student social and emotional development.
-They argue that to teach competencies effectively, we should assess student competence and use assessment data to inform what we teach to whom, and to measure student progress, much as we do for reading and math.
+Social and emotional competencies generally refers to the skills, knowledge and dispositions needed to interact effectively with others and to form positive relationships.
+This includes the competencies described in the CASEL model, for example.
+Those who focus on assessing competence argue that to teach competencies effectively, we should assess student competence and use assessment data to inform what we teach to whom, and to measure student progress, much as we do for reading and math.
 Like the climate camp, those who focus on competence are supported by evidence that teaching SEL leads to positive student outcomes.

 I would venture to guess that, like me, most people who believe it is important to assess and address student competencies also believe that creating positive conditions for learning is important.
 So the two camps are really: (1) those who advocate an exclusive focus on the conditions for learning and (2) those who, in addition to caring about the conditions for learning, believe students should be intentionally taught social and emotional competencies.